 Speaking of hourly rates, The Clever Copywriting School has this great post on recommended rates for copywriting.

-More often than not, I would look at the total and think, ‘That’s crazy!
+Sometimes, it’s a good number straight off.
+Other times, I would look at the total and think, ‘That’s crazy!
 No one will pay that!’

 - A realistic reflection of how long the job would take me.

 - A measure of the effort and professional value I was offering.